Takehiko Inoue: Career

 While still working on Vagabond, Inoue began drawing Real in 1999, his third basketball manga, which focuses on wheelchair basketball.
 It received an Excellence Prize at the 2001 Japan Media Arts Festival.
 Inoue also created character designs for the Xbox 360 RPG, Lost Odyssey, based on initial material provided by Hironobu Sakaguchi.
 Sakaguchi sought out Inoue for his talent of depicting "people" and his ability to "illustrate the internal emotions of a character" since the goal of the video game was to explain people.

 In March 2011, Inoue painted large images of the Buddhist leader Shinran on twelve folding screens for display at the East Hongan Temple in Kyoto.
 The paintings include Shinran and Hōnen wading through water with a group of followers and an image Shinran with a bird.

 In 2013, Inoue published an illustrated travel memoir on the life and architecture of Antoni Gaudí titled Pepita: Takehiko Inoue Meets Gaudí, detailing his thoughts and travels in Catalonia.

 In 2013, Takehiko Inoue was appointed by the Japanese Foreign Ministry to serve as an ambassador to celebrate Japan and Spain 400 years of goodwill until July 31, 2014.

 In 2022, Inoue made his directorial debut with the anime film adaptation of his Slam Dunk manga, titled The First Slam Dunk.
 Inoue also wrote the screenplay and story for the film.
 In 2024, he received the Best Director and Best Screenplay award for his work at the Tokyo Anime Award Festival.
-The First Slam Dunk was Japan’s top-grossing domestic film of 2023 (¥158.7 billion) and grossed about $281.1 million worldwide.
+The First Slam Dunk was Japan's top-grossing domestic film of 2023, earning ¥15.74 billion ($112 million) and grossed about $281.1 million worldwide.
 It also won Animation of the Year at the 46th Japan Academy Film Prize.

 In March 2024, he received the Minister of Education, Culture, Sports, Science and Technology's Fine Arts Award in the Media Arts division.